exonum/exonum-btc-anchoring/README.md

 bitcoind --daemon
 ```

-Downloading and indexing of the bitcoin blockchain may take a lot of time,
+***Note!** Downloading and indexing of the bitcoin blockchain may take a lot of time,
-especially for the mainnet.
+especially for the mainnet.*

 ## Usage